IntergatedCircuits/USBDevice/README.md

 ### [CanDybug][CanDybug]

 A CAN bus gateway which uses a custom protocol over a USB serial port emulation.
-Composite USB device with CDC function and the bootloader's DFU interface.
+Composite USB device with CDC-ACM function and the bootloader's DFU interface.

 ## How to contribute